Assistant Professor of Law - School of Law

 Professor Rosenblatt has been invited to speak to several of the world’s flagship institutions such as the Hoover Institution, Yale Law School, the Pentagon, and the Peace Palace in The Hague.
 He has co-authored three books and numerous book chapters and articles.
 He has received national recognition for his legal writing.
 He is the recipient of numerous military awards and citations.
 He is the 2021 recipient of the Capital Area Bar Association’s award for pro bono work on behalf of Mississippi inmates who received life sentences for acts committed as juveniles.

-Professor Rosenblatt serves as an Advisory Director for the University of Chicago – Kent College of Law’s Center for National Security and Human Rights Law.
+Professor Rosenblatt serves as an Advisory Director for the Chicago – Kent College of Law’s Center for National Security and Human Rights Law.
 He serves on the Board of Directors of the National Institute of Military Justice.
 He is the President of the Criminal Law Committee for the International Society for Military Law and the Law of War.
 He also serves a Court of Appeals judge for the Mississippi Army National Guard.

 - B.A., James Madison University